 Does the type of braces affect how long it takes to get them on?

-Yes, the type of braces affects the application time:
+Yes, the brand of braces does impact the length of application:

 Metal Braces: 1-2 hours